hindsightsoftware/atlassian-connect-play/README.md

     ->        /                           ac.Routes

 This will ensure that any routes that are not handled by your application are delegated to this helper module.

 #### Setup application key and name
 Configure yor plugin key and name in `conf/application.conf`.
-Those values have to be eactly the same as deffined in `atlassian-plugin.json`. ac.key = PLUGIN-KEY ac.name = PLUGIN-NAME
+These are used as substitution variables in [atlassian-connect.json](#markdown-header-add-on-descriptor-template).

+    ac.key = PLUGIN-KEY
+    ac.name = PLUGIN-NAME

 #### Configure the database